-The Agda emacs mode comes with an input method for for easily writing Unicode characters.
-Most Unicode character can be input by typing their corresponding TeX or LaTeX commands, eg. typing λ will input λ .
-To see all characters you can input using the Agda input method see M-x describe-input-method Agda.
+The Agda Emacs mode comes with an input method for easily writing Unicode characters.
+Most Unicode character can be input by typing their corresponding TeX/LaTeX commands, eg. typing \lambda will input $\lambda$ .
+Some characters have key bindings which have not been taken from TeX/LaTeX (typing \bN results in being inserted, for instance), but all bindings start with $\backslash$ .

+To see all characters you can input using the Agda input method type M-x describe-input-method RET Agda or type M-x agda-input-show-translations RET RET (with some exceptions in certain versions of Emacs).

-If you know the Unicode name of a character you can input it using M-x ucs-insert or C-x 8 RET.
-Example: C-x 8 RET not SPACE a SPACE sub TAB RET to insert "NOT A SUBSET OF".
+If you know the Unicode name of a character you can input it using M-x ucs-insert RET (which supports tabcompletion) or $C-x \ 8$ RET.
+Example: Type $C-x \ 8$ RET not SPACE a SPACE sub TAB RET to insert the character "NOT A SUBSET OF" ().